 Political regimes built on segregation and hate are multi-faceted in their control, violence and indoctrination.
-These regimes force a sense of both internal and external discrimination based on their ideology.
-They use a divide and conquer governance model to ensure people who do not fit their idealised mould are targeted.
-These regimes have existed throughout human history, from the Nazi persecution and murder of Germans who dared to identify as LGBTQ+ to the public hangings of young gay men in Iran.
-This persecution and control are not always visible to outsiders as it lurks beneath the surface, without scrutiny.
-This was the case for many LGBTQ+ people during the Apartheid regime in South Africa, and here Oliver Hermanus new film Moffie reflects this oppression to stunning effect.
+These regimes force a sense of both internal and external oppression based on their ideology, using divide-and-conquer tactics to ensure people who do not fit their idealised mould are targeted.
+These regimes have existed throughout human history, but the persecution and control they employ is not always visible to outsiders.
+This was the case for many LGBTQ+ people during the Apartheid regime in South Africa, as Oliver Hermanus’ new film Moffie reflects.
+Based on the 2006 novel by André Carl van der Merwe, the word Moffie is the Afrikaans word for ‘faggot’, a word that continues to stir strong feelings and emotions across cultures.
+In South Africa, the label “Moffie” was used to devastating effect as society labelled individuals and groups as deviant or perverted while embracing toxic ideas of what it meant to be a man.

-By the late 1980s, the Apartheid regime in South Africa had begun to face broader global scrutiny as international campaigns to boycott South African goods and services grew in strength.
-However, despite this, P.W Botha’s Nationalist Party held firm in elections allowing the apartheid regime to continue its iron grip.
-Meanwhile, fears of a communist invasion led to a continued border War against Namibia, Zambia, and Angola.
-Here the government would conscript all-white South African men over 16 to their cause, with national service camps designed to preserve a slowly faltering view of white superiority.
+By the late 1980s, the Apartheid regime in South Africa had begun to face global scrutiny as international campaigns to boycott South African goods and services grew in strength.
+However, despite this, P.W Botha’s Nationalist Party held firm in elections, allowing the apartheid regime to continue to strengthen its iron grip.
+Meanwhile, fears of a communist invasion led to war with Namibia, Zambia, and Angola, with the government conscripting all-white South African men over 16 to their cause.
+Nick (Kai Luke Brummer) is a sensitive young man who has been conscripted for military service in the fight against an invisible foe.
+His train journey to the military camp he is about to call home burns with everything Nick hates, from casual racism to masculine bravado and homophobia.
+Thankfully, Sachs (Matthew Vey) appears to feel the same as they support each other on the journey to a training camp that will thrive on indoctrination, fear and control.

 READ MORE: CICADA

-As Nick settles into camp life, he is greeted with nothing but pain, hiding his sexuality due to the fear of being labelled a moffie and transferred to the feared ward 22.
-This feared ward was a reality for men in South African history, as they were experimented upon, drugged and forced to undergo surgery.
-Here, Nick witnesses boys taken to the ward, never to return; his security and safety secured through silence.
+As Nick attempts to settle into camp life, he is greeted with nothing but pain, hiding his sexuality due to the fear of being labelled bullied, abused and transferred to the mysterious Ward 22, a place of rumoured medical experimentation, castration and Aversion therapy – its true horrors only coming to light many years later.
+Nick has witnessed boys being taken to the ward, never to return and knows his sexuality must remain a secret for his own safety.

 Director: Oliver Hermanus